1966bc/Chinook/README.md

 Winter 2022

-Chinook is a sample database available as an alternative to the Northwind database, being ideal for self instructions.
+Chinook is a sample database available as an alternative to the Northwind database, being ideal for self education.

 Chinook data model represents a digital media store.